Abhinavumat95/Rock-Paper-Scissors-Game/README.txt

 There is a pdf file 'Report', this is the paper that I wrote for this project.

-To look at the Source code you can open "Rock, Paper, Scissors Game" file.
+To look at the Source code you can open "Rock, Paper, Scissors Game.ipynb" file.